Definition:

 The Long Tail theory argues that:

-1. The digital economy allows for a much greater variety of products to be offered
+1. The digital economy makes it possible to offer a much wider variety of products.

-4. The sum of niche product sales can equal or surpass the sales of hits
+4. The sum of sales of niche products can equal or exceed sales of hits.

 Long Tail Features:

-1. Infinity of choices: Vast catalog of products or available content
+1. Infinite choices: Vast catalog of products or content available.

-2. Reduced costs: Lower need for physical inventory and traditional distribution
+2. Reduced costs: Less need for physical stocks and traditional distribution.

-4. Democratization of production: Ease for independent creators to reach an audience
+4. Democratization of production: Easier for independent creators to reach an audience.

 Examples of Long Tail in different sectors:

-1. E-commerce: Amazon offering millions of products, many of which are niche items
+1. E-commerce: Amazon offers millions of products, many of which are niche items.

-2. Music streaming: Spotify with a vast catalog, including independent artists
+2. Music streaming: Spotify has a vast catalog, including independent artists.

-3. Video streaming: Netflix with a wide library of movies and series, including niche content
+3. Video streaming: Netflix with a wide library of films and series, including niche content.

-4. Publication: Self-publishing platforms like Amazon Kindle Direct Publishing
+4. Publishing: Self-publishing platforms like Amazon Kindle Direct Publishing.

-5. Software: App stores with millions of apps available
+5. Software: App stores with millions of applications available.

 Benefits of Long Tail: